ethereum/go-ethereum/content/docs/interacting_with_geth/RPC/ns-miner.md

 sort_key: C
 ---

-The `miner` API allows you to remote control the node's mining operation and set various mining specific settings.
+The `miner` API is **now deprecated** because mining was switched off at the transition to proof-of-stake.
+It existed to provide remote control the node's mining operation and set various mining specific settings.
+It is provided here for historical interest!

-* TOC
-{:toc}

 ### miner_getHashrate

-Get your hashrate in H/s (Hash operations per second).
+Get hashrate in H/s (Hash operations per second).

 | Client  | Method invocation                                           |
 |:--------|-------------------------------------------------------------|